kestra-io/docs/content/docs/03.concepts/labels.md

 ### Overriding flow labels at runtime

-You can set default labels at the flow level and override them based on the outputs of tasks.
-This approach is useful for changing labels dynamically during execution based on the results of specific tasks.
+You can set default labels at the flow level and override them at runtime.
+This approach is useful for overriding label values dynamically during execution based on the results of specific tasks.

 The example below shows how to override the default label `song` with the output of the `get` task: